Word gap: Social implications

 There are possible social implications to Hart and Risley's theories of the issue of the Language Gap in society.
 The first possible implication is that this Language Gap is affecting youth's success because they are not exposed to the same amount of vocabulary and literary skill as other kids from middle-upper classes.
-Hart and Risely suggest that possible solutions include interventions on how to improve vocabulary and literary skills for low SES caregivers.
+Hart and Risley suggest that possible solutions include interventions on how to improve vocabulary and literary skills for low SES caregivers.
 However, the second possible implication of this theory is that it ignores the fact that language and culture are taught differently.
 In stating other backgrounds cannot be as successful as the dominant groups in society, It reinstates the homogeneity of language by proposing one "true" way of speaking.

 Garcia and Otheguy (2016) implies the Language and Achievement Gap derive from racist ideals that reinforce the idea that some cultures are seen as "disadvantaged".
 To place the blame on different backgrounds is to invalidate their way to make meaning just because they have different cultures.
 Thus, to not consider the responsibility of the schooling system is to promote the homogeneity of Standardized English and this notion that anyone who does not speak or understand it is inferior and prone to future failure.
 Garcia argues it delegitimizes backgrounds of families and their linguistic and cultural practices because it is not seen to be "successful" in the eyes of the education system.